mazedlx/laravel-feature-policy/README.md

 [![Analyse and format](https://github.com/mazedlx/laravel-feature-policy/actions/workflows/code-quality.yml/badge.svg)](https://github.com/mazedlx/laravel-feature-policy/actions/workflows/code-quality.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/mazedlx/laravel-feature-policy.svg?style=flat-square)](https://packagist.org/packages/mazedlx/laravel-feature-policy)

-This package is strongly inspired by [Spaties](https://spatie.be) [laravel-csp](https://github.com/spatie/laravel-csp) package.
-Thanks to [Freek van der Herten](https://github.com/freekmurze) and [Thomas Verhelst](https://github.com/TVke) for creating such an awesome package and doing all the heavy lifting!

 With Permissions-Policy you can control which web platform permissions to allow and disallow within your web applications.
 Permissions-Policy is a Security Header (like Content-Security-Policy) that is brand new.
 The list of things you can restrict isn't final yet, I'll add them in time when the specification evolves.